wiseman-timelord/stable-diffusion-webui-WT/README.md

 2. batch to remove, torch, torchvision, torchaudio, then installs, torch+cpu, torchvision+cpu, torchaudio+cpu.
 3. figured out the argument `COMMANDLINE_ARGS=--use-cpu all --no-half --skip-torch-cuda-test`.
 - Work Intended...
-1. It will next be building the version of pytorch for the machine, though, depending upon the complexity, it will likely be AVX2 only, but hopefully auto whatever the machine config is.
+1. It will next be building the version of pytorch for Avx2 and AOCL, so v1.10.0.2 will be AVX2 with AOCL installed ONLY.
-2. Potentially Aocl optimizations, we would definately be AMD only by then.
 3. Potentially Vulkan build of pytorch, but would that then be re-implementing the devices, and hardcoding/replacing the cuda code with vulkan, and not having cpu.

 ### Preview: